Famous Cemeteries of The United States

 The Hollywood Forever Cemetery, CA

-The Hollywood Forever Cemetery is like no other in the world in that here is where you’ll find many famous grave sites.
+The Hollywood Forever Cemetery is like no other in the world in that here is where you’ll find many famous grave sites and American graveyard culture.

-Located in the middle of Hollywood, CA, right next door to Paramount Studios, it has become the final resting place to many Hollywood elite.
+Located in the middle of Hollywood, CA, right next door to Paramount Studios, it has become the final resting place for many Hollywood elite.

 Some notables include Judy Garland, also known as Dorothy from The Wizard of Oz, and Johnny & Dee Dee Ramone of the punk band The Ramones.